DeaxTV/Bright/TOS.md

 ## Your Content & Conduct

-Our service allows you to generate images based on various open source artificial intelligence models.
-We are not responsible for any content generated using there images/texts and any unlawful conduct which can be derived from generating such images/texts.
-If you post a verification we have all the rights to direct message you.
+Our service allows you to free domain names based on Freenom domains.
+We are not responsible for any content that is used on the webpages of registered domains.

-We take full responsibility for maintenance of the Service, keeping it in working order.
+We have all the rights to cancel your domain name if you break the TOS.

 ## Hyperlinks and Third Party Content